sagar-viradiya/internal-app-sharing-action/README.md

 ## Inputs

 ### `serviceAccountJsonPlainText`
 **Required:** Service account JSON in plain text to authenticate upload request.
-Note that it should be in the plain text and not in actual JSON file format so we recommend to set it as a GitHub secret and then pass it to input.
+Note that it should be in the plain text and not in actual JSON file format so we recommend setting it as a GitHub secret and then pass it to input.

 ### `packageName`
 **Required:** Your application's package name(Application ID).